DilysT/Nutrition_Website_FE/README.md

 5. Open http://localhost:3000 in your web browser to view the app.

 ### **Option 2: Full Project with Backend**
-1. Clone the backend repository and follow its setup instructions.
+1. Clone the backend with the same name in my repository and follow its setup instructions.

 2. Set up a MySQL database, then update the database connection settings in the backend project.